School of Communication Scholarships

 - Attach a resume listing education, work experience, relevant coursework, etc.

 All completed application packets will be reviewed and one recipient selected in April.
 The $100 award for the following academic year is a cash award.
-Deadline for 2022 applications is March 1.
+Annual deadline for applications is March 1.
 Form

 The Cinda Wellman Communication Scholarship ($300 per semester) is awarded to a Broadcasting & Electronic Media student, with preference given to female students from Ohio or Kentucky.
 The scholarship is for all BEM concentrations - Multimedia news, Film Techniques and Technologies, and General BEM.
-Deadline for 2022 applications is March 1.
+Annual deadline for applications is March 1.
 Form

 College of Letters, Arts and Social Sciences Scholarships: